max3-2/itsh5py/docs/installation.md

 - Lazy slicing of arrays is not supported (yet).
 - Long tuples and mixed type lists will be saved element-wise and thus be slow.
 This is recognizable starting at approx. 100 elements.
+- Closing a *LazyHdfDict* willl close the file reference - even if another *LazyHdfDict* accesses the same file (which should not happen too often).

 [pypi]:  https://google.de